eavestn/reflections/mountains/alaska-2023.md

 ## The Year Before

 It's 2023, now.
 May, to be precise.
 My father died 14 months ago.
-My first climb in over 18 months was 9 months ago - in September 2022.
+My first climb in over 18 months was 10 months ago - in early August 2022.

 On that climb, deep down (actually pretty close to the surface), I _hated_ that I was going climbing again - I remember driving at 7:30 AM to go pick up my climbing partner so we could go do something I didn't even really know if I wanted to do anymore: climbing.
 We were going to do some low-difficulty trad. climbing in the Flatirons, visible from Boulder, CO.